ThomasTeklu/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/4d0a6c31-500d-4898-a1fc-c2b33e6ac517)

-Your database has now been created so now we can configure the website to use it.
+Your database has now been created, so now we can configure the website to use it.
 Return back to the browser and within the "Database Settings" section we left off on, enter in the Database name, MySQL Username (root), and the MySQL Password you selected.
 Click "Install Now" and congratulations!

 If all went well, you should have your ticketing site completely setup and ready for use:

 ![image](https://github.com/user-attachments/assets/337d0711-54b0-49c8-89eb-335e919d1a7e)

-Take note of the "Your osTicket URL" and "Your Staff Control Panel" as we will be utilizing them in the next installations of this walkthrough series.
+Take note of the "Your osTicket URL" and "Your Staff Control Panel" links as we will be utilizing them in the next installations of this walkthrough series.

 As the very last steps for this section, we'll do a bit of cleaning up.
 First, delete C:\inetpub\wwwroot\osTicket\setup.

 Next and lastly, change the permissions of the ost-config.php file we tinkered with earlier to "Read" only.
 Do this by again navigating to the file, opening its properties, clicking "Advanced" then double-click on "Full Control" and deselct every option except "Read".
 Apply the changes and exit.

 In the next walkthrough, we'll work on Post-Installation Setup.